Admissions Requirements & Selection Criteria

 - Inorganic Chemistry- 1 year (including laboratory)

-- General Physics- 1 year (including laboratory)
+- General Physics- 1 semester (including laboratory)

-Recommended are additional courses in the biological and quantitative sciences.
 Excellence in the premedical sciences constitutes a basic requirement for selection.
 However, no preference is given to those with science concentrations.

 The selection process is highly competitive.
 Account is taken of the following: excellence in course work at the college level; capabilities as judged by college instructors and premedical committees; the results of the Medical College Admissions Test; and the results of an interview at the School.